Main Navigation beebs

 Male in green shirt gripping a black Nissan steering wheel with both hands

-Looking at a car’s odometer reading to see how many miles it has accumulated is a go-to tool when trying to assess the quality of a vehicle.
+Looking at a car’s odometer reading is a go-to tool when trying to assess the quality of a vehicle.
 Cars, like any other machine, will wear down as they get older and are driven more.
 So the conventional wisdom says, the fewer miles a car has, the less likely it is to suffer from wear and tear.
 Most of the time, there's some truth to that.

-But mileage can only tell you how often a vehicle was driven — not how it was maintained.
-An older, low-mileage car might have sat outside for a long period of time, exposed to the elements, and if you live in an area with extreme heat or cold, you know the havoc that kind of exposure can cause.
+Mileage can only tell you how often a vehicle was driven — not how it was maintained.
+An older, low-mileage car might have sat outside for a long period of time, exposed to the elements.
+If you live in an area with extreme heat or cold, you know the havoc that kind of exposure can cause.
 Additionally, letting a car sit too long can actually cause reliability issues.
 Engine and other seals can dry out, causing oil, brake fluid, or transmission leaks.
-Cars that sit for long periods of time are also more likely to have radiator components that need replacing because the coolant hasn’t circulated frequently enough.
+Cars that sit for long periods of time are also more likely to need radiator work because the coolant hasn’t circulated frequently enough.

 Why maintenance matters

 That's where maintenance comes in.
-A car that receives regular maintenance is likely to last longer, so a used car that has hit all its service milestones might be a better choice even if it has high mileage.
-Also remember that these days, cars are built with much more durable components overall, so the wear on components inside the engine, transmission, and elsewhere is less of a problem than it was in the past.
+A car that receives regular maintenance is likely to last longer, so a used car that has hit all its service milestones is often the better choice, even if it has high mileage.

 A mechanic's hand underneath a vehicle performing an oil change

 Maintenance can't solve everything, of course.
-Even though cars are generally more durable than they used to be, there's no getting around that older cars with very high mileage are more likely to suffer problems.
-If you're shopping, you would also be wise to learn about a car's major service intervals, such as replacing a timing belt or brake pads.
-Even though they're considered regular service items, these bigger-ticket maintenance procedures can cost you quite a bit of money shortly after purchasing a car, so it's better to buy one that's already had that service done.
+Even though cars are generally more durable now, it’s still true that older cars with very high mileage are more likely to suffer problems.
+If you're shopping, it’s worth learning about a car's major service intervals, such as replacing a timing belt or brake pads.
+Timing belt replacement, for example, can run $500-$1,000 or more, according to RepairPal.
+That’s a significant expense to have shortly after buying a car, so it's better to buy a car that's already had that done.
 Check the manufacturer's recommended service intervals for everything from oil changes to air filter replacement in the owner's manual or on the vehicle maker's website.
+It’s also worth asking what warranty coverage, if any, comes with the car, and whether extended coverage is available.

 Vehicle history report

 So, how can you know all this?
 That's where a vehicle history report like the ones from AutoCheck can come in handy.
-These reports include previous owners, repairs, accidents, open recalls, and more.
-You can get one of these reports online as long as you have the vehicle identification number (VIN) of the used car you're interested in.
+You can get one online as long as you have the vehicle identification number (VIN) of the car you're interested in.
 Some retailers offer them for free; otherwise they generally cost less than $50.
-Many companies provide branded versions of a vehicle history report, but they largely deliver the same service: giving you more information about the used car you have your eye on.
+Tools like Kelley Blue Book can also help you see how a car’s mileage affects its current market value.
+A typical vehicle history report includes:

-But it's important to remember that, while vehicle history reports offer a lot of information, they won't tell you everything.
-Maintenance records are only included if the mechanic shop reports it, so it's not uncommon for a history report to be pretty thin with that info.
+While vehicle history reports offer a lot of information, they won't tell you everything.
+Maintenance records are only included if the mechanic shop reports them, so it's not uncommon for a history report to be pretty thin with that info.
 A vehicle history report also can't assess the overall condition of a vehicle, and it can't tell you the condition of wear-and-tear parts, like belts, hoses, and brake pads.
-In other words, a vehicle history report is a great and important first step, but it's not a substitute for a mechanical inspection.
+A vehicle history report is a great and important first step, but it's not a substitute for a mechanical inspection

 Mechanical inspection